epfl-ada/emoji-ambiguity/README.md

 `jupyter notebook`

 4. Select "Cells -> Run all".
 The figures will be displayed in the browser and saved in emoji-ambiguity/figures folder.

+Please cite as On the Context-Free Ambiguity of Emoji: A Data-Driven Study of 1,289 Emojis.
+Justyna Częstochowska, Kristina Gligorić, Maxime Peyrard, Yann Mentha, Michal Bien, Andrea Grütter, Anita Auer, Aris Xanthos and Robert West.
+In Proc. of the International AAAI Conference on Web and Social Media ICWSM, 2022.